Shocking New Report Shows Donald Trump’s ‘Blue Collar Boom’ Does Not Exist, Workers’ Real Wages Remained Flat

 Average real hourly wages for workers during the Trump term, without including fringe benefits, have risen during his term — but by only a mere 0.47 percent, a number which could not accurately be said to constitute a “boom.”

-Trump has made similar claims previously.
+Trump has previously made similar claims.
 In 2017, he claimed that his massive tax cut package would cause the average American household to enjoy a $4,000 jump in income.
 But a study of the tax cuts by the Center For Public Integrity showed that the household bonanza did not materialize, with most employees seeing almost nothing in tax cuts, while large corporations pocketed approximately $150 billion.